 The biggest trick when it comes to mastering French provincial style is to go white but not too white.
 What do I mean by that?
 Well, you want to choose a white that’s an off-white with subtle warms tones rather than stark cool shades.

 Here are 30+ French provincial bathroom ideas to get you started!

 Mirrors are not only gorgeous (and oh-so-practical) but they’re a great way to add French provincial style into your existing design.
 And they also bounce light around the room, which makes for a bright, fresh space.
 Recreate this style for yourself by choosing a carved wooden mirror or one that’s cream or gold.

 Give your bathroom a masculine touch by incorporating dark touches.
 My favourite way to do this is by using detailed tiles and dark timber.
 But you can also take your bathroom to the darker side by choosing brass or black hardware, painting the walls with a dark grey or brown, or hanging moody prints.

-3. Pale yellow
+3. Sunny yellow

 4. Dark brown

 Back to the masculine elements… go all out with brown, brown and browner.
 Choose a deep painted brown timber vanity, grey-brown tiles and brown shelving to match!
 Just be sure to incorporate some lighter shades (think white, beige or cream) to strike the right balance.